erri120/rpgmpacker/README.md

                            false
       --cache              Use a path cache for already encrypted files when multi-targeting and using hardlinks.
-Default: false -d, --debug              Enable debugging output (very noisy).
 Default: false
+      --threads arg        Amount of worker threads to use.
+Min: 1, Max: 10,
+                           Default: 2 (default: 2)
+  -d, --debug              Enable debugging output (very noisy).
+Default:
+                           false
   -h, --help               Print usage